brittneypostma/devDocs/src/routes/blog/posts/javascript.md

 ### A few of the most used console objects:

-&#9632; **console.log** - outputs whatever you specify to the console.
+**console.log** - outputs whatever you specify to the console.

+    console.log("Hi Brittney!!")
-    console.log("Hi Brittney!!") //Hi Brittney!!var num = 11;console.log(num) //11
+	//Hi Brittney!!var age = 37;console.log(num) //37

-&#9632; **console.error** - usually has a red color and outputs an error message to the console.
+**console.error** - usually has a red color and outputs an error message to the console.

+    console.error(err)
-    console.error(err) //this might be found in a promise catch statement (more on this later).
+	//this might be found in a promise catch statement (more on this later).

-&#9632; **console.clear** - clears everything inside the console window and leaves a fresh window. used with other operators.
+**console.clear** - clears everything inside the console window and leaves a fresh window. used with other operators.

     console.clear();

-&#9632; **console.count** - Log the number of times this line has been called with the given label.
+**console.count** - Log the number of times this line has been called with the given label.

     console.count( [label] )

-&#9632; **console.group, console.groupCollapsed, console.groupEnd** - Console.group() creates a new inline group, indenting all following output by another level.
+**console.group, console.groupCollapsed, console.groupEnd** - Console.group() creates a new inline group, indenting all following output by another level.
 To move back out a level, call groupEnd().
 To have a group be collapsed instead of expanded by default call console.groupCollapsed(). used with other operators.

+    console.log("Hello world!");
+	console.group();
+	console.log("Hello from inside the group!");
+	console.groupEnd();console.log("and outside again!");
+	//Hello world!
+	//▼ console.group
-    console.log("Hello world!");console.group();console.log("Hello from inside the group!");console.groupEnd();console.log("and outside again!");//Hello world!//▼ console.group//  Hello from inside the group!//and outside again!
+	//  Hello from inside the group!//and outside again!

-&#9632; **console.table** - displays data in a table format.
+**console.table** - displays data in a table format.

-    console.table(["apples", "oranges", "bananas"]); //(index)Values0"apples"1"oranges"2"bananas"
+    console.table(["apples", "oranges", "bananas"]);
+	//(index)Values0"apples"1"oranges"2"bananas"

-&#9632; **console.time** - Starts a timer with a name specified as an input parameter.
+**console.time** - Starts a timer with a name specified as an input parameter.
 Up to 10,000 simultaneous timers can run on a given page.

     console.time();